Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Proposed Solutions

 \subsubsection{DeepEdgeIDS Pipeline}

-Algorithm\ref{alg:DeepEdgeIDS} represents the closed-loop control of DeepEdgeIDS, integrating AE-based anomaly extraction with a DQN for adaptive mitigation.
+Algorithm \ref {alg:DeepEdgeIDS} presents the closed-loop control of DeepEdgeIDS, integrating AE-based anomaly extraction with a DQN for adaptive mitigation.
 At each timestep $t$, network traffic $x_t$ is encoded as $h_t=f_{\theta}^{encoder}(x_t)$, and the reconstruction error $a_s=\|x_t-\hat{x}_t\|^2$ quantifies anomaly deviation.
 If $a_s>\tau_A$, the state $s_t=\{P_{rate},SYN_{count},ACK_{count},a_s,h_t\}$ is formed and the optimal mitigation $a_t=\arg\max_a Q(s_t,a)$ is chosen.
 Each action is mapped to a predefined policy, including rate limiting, throttling, blocking, and source filtering.
-The reward is multi-objective:
+The reward is multi-objective and label-free: